devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 Copying directories can be done with the same command cp that is used to copy the files but while copying the directories we need mention -r option.

-Syntax: cp -r dir1 dir2
+Syntax: cp -r dir1 dir2 --> It copies all the contents of